rainleander/MSU-AI-microbootcamp/module6-notes.md

   - For regression models like the wine-quality prediction model, the goal is to achieve a mean squared error as close to zero as possible.

 6.4.5: Test and Evaluate a Deep Learning Model
+- **Deciding on the Number of Hidden Layers in Deep Learning**:
+  - More layers can increase performance but may only sometimes be necessary.
+  - Sometimes, the initial layers sufficiently capture dataset complexity.

+- **Demonstrating the Impact of Additional Hidden Layers**:
+  - Comparison of a new model with four hidden layers against a previous model.

+- **Creating a New Deep Learning Model with Four Hidden Layers**:
+  - Step 1: Define a new model (`nn_2`) with increased hidden layers (22, 11, 8, and 6 nodes, respectively).
+  - Step 2: Compile and fit the new model using `mean_squared_error` loss, `adam` optimizer, and `mse` metric for 100 epochs.

+- **Evaluating and Comparing Model Performance**:
+  - Use `evaluate` function with testing data to compare MSE values of both models.
+  - Results indicate minimal performance gain with additional layers in Model 2.

+- **Insight**:
+  - Additional layers in Model 2 showed only slight improvement, suggesting Model 1's simplicity might be preferable.
+  - Adding more layers isn’t always beneficial and can lead to overfitting.

+- **Determining Optimal Model Depth**:
+  - No set rule for the best number of layers; a trial and error approach is needed.
+  - Train and evaluate models with increasing depth until no significant improvements are observed.

+- **Making Predictions with the Chosen Model**:
+  - Step 1: Predict wine quality using `nn.predict` on scaled test data.
+  - Step 2: Compare predictions with actual values in a DataFrame.

+- **Observations and Optimization Considerations**:
+  - Several predicted scores are incorrect, indicating room for optimization.
+  - Consider applying optimization techniques from previous modules to improve model accuracy.

 6.4.6: Save and Load a Deep Learning Model
+- **Model Storage and Access for Complex Problems**:
+  - For formal applications, training a model each time for data analysis could be more practical due to time and resource constraints.
+  - Complex neural network training can be time-consuming and resource-intensive.
+  - Data scientists save and access trained models outside the training environment for efficiency.

+- **Sharing and Deploying Trained Models**:
+  - Trained models are shared through scientific papers, software deployment, GitHub, and among colleagues.

+- **Using Keras to Save and Load Models**:
+  - Keras' Sequential model features a `save` function to export models in HDF5 format.
+  - The `save` function exports model configurations, layer weights, activation functions, optimizers, losses, and metrics.
+  - Keras `load_model` function allows importing trained models for analysis and predictions.

+- **Demonstration with Wine Quality Model**:
+  - Step 1: Save the trained model as an HDF5 file using `nn.save(file_path)`.
+  - Step 2: Load the model using TensorFlow's `tf.keras.models.load_model` function.
+  - Step 3: Test the performance of the imported model on test data to ensure it matches the original model's performance.

+- **Validation of Imported Model**:
+  - The imported model shows consistent performance metrics (loss and accuracy) with the original model.
+  - This method allows the evaluation of imported Keras neural network models on any compatible dataset.

 6.4.7: Activity: Detecting Myopia
+- **Objective**: Create a deep learning model to predict myopia diagnosis.

+- **Dataset and Files**:
+  - Access the dataset and files in the 'activities/02-Detecting_Myopia/Unsolved' subfolder.

+- **Steps in the Activity**:
+  1. **Data Preparation**:
+     - Create features and target sets from the dataset, using the 'MYOPIC' column as the target.
+     - Preprocess the input data using Scikit-learn's `StandardScaler`.
+  2. **Deep Learning Model Design**:
+     - First Dense layer: 14 inputs, 16 hidden nodes, ReLU activation function.
+     - Second Dense layer: At least 16 neurons, ReLU activation function.
+     - Output layer: One neuron, sigmoid activation function.
+  3. **Compile and Train**:
+     - Compile the model and train it for a maximum of 50 epochs.
+  4. **Model Evaluation**:
+     - Evaluate the model's performance by calculating test loss and accuracy.
+  5. **Make Predictions**:
+     - Use the model to predict myopia on test data.
+  6. **Results Comparison**:
+     - Create a dataframe to compare predictions with actual values.
+     - Review the first 10 rows of this comparison dataframe.

+- **Solution Review**:
+  - Compare your completed work with the provided solution in the 'Solved' folder.
+  - Assess if all steps were completed correctly and note any differences in approach.
+  - Reflect on any challenges or confusion encountered during the activity.

 6.4.8: Recap and Knowledge Check
+- **Deep Learning Networks vs. Neural Networks**:
+  - **Multiple Hidden Layers**: Deep learning networks differ from neural networks because they have more than one hidden layer.
+  - **Complex Data Handling**: They can manage complex, unstructured datasets like images, text, and human speech, thanks to additional hidden layers.
+  - **Balance in Layers**: Adding more layers can increase performance, but there's a risk of overfitting.
+More layers sometimes yield significant performance improvements.
+  - **Optimal Design Decisions**: Determining the optimal number of layers and neurons involves performance evaluation over a set number of epochs and adjusting layers/neurons in each trial.
+  - **Regression Models**: The key performance metric for regression models with continuous output is a mean squared error (MSE).
+  - **Performance Evaluation**: The goal is to minimize MSE and loss; the closer these values are to zero, the better the model performs.
+  - **Model Saving and Sharing**: Keras facilitates the saving and uploading of trained models, allowing for efficient sharing and reuse among data scientists.

 ### Summary: Neural Networks and Deep Learning
 6.5.1: Summary: Neural Networks and Deep Learning